Skip to main content

 (IV) include a table of contents and an alphabetized index;

-(V) include, in prominent locations, all of the telephone numbers for the AAA and a map of the counties served by the AAA;
+(V) include, in prominent locations, all telephone numbers for the AAA and a map of the counties served by the AAA;

-(VI) include a state map with a list of all of the AAAs in the state;
+(VI) include a state map with a list of all AAAs in the state;

 (VII) include on the cover the name and telephone number(s) of the I & A service and the geographic area served; and

-(VIII) use the same standardized classification system utilized in the resource file, with appropriate cross referencing.
+(VIII) use the same standardized classification system used in the resource file, with appropriate cross referencing.

 (B) Referral giving.
-The I & A service provides timely and appropriate assistance services to inquirers via the methods listed in this subparagraph.
+The I & A service provides timely and appropriate assistance services to inquirers via the methods listed in (i) through (iv) of this subparagraph.

-(i) Trained staff, paid or volunteer, makes a determination of the inquirer's needs.
+(i) Trained staff, paid or volunteer, determines the inquirer's needs.

 (ii) Staff assists the inquirer in identifying appropriate options that provide the necessary services.
 Multiple referrals are given whenever possible.